-After the user enters their passcode, a one-time unlock token is generated and can remain valid in Secure Enclave for up to 16 hours.
-If the update hasn't yet occurred, this one-time unlock token is destroyed on every lock and re-created on every subsequent unlock.
+After the user enters their passcode, a single-use unlock token is generated and can remain valid in Secure Enclave for up to 16 hours.
+If the update hasn't yet occurred, this single-use unlock token is destroyed on every lock and re-created on every subsequent unlock.
 Each unlock restarts the 16-hour window.
-After 16 hours a policy timer invalidates the one-time unlock token.
+After 16 hours, a policy timer invalidates the single-use unlock token.